gomingchen/SCAT/README.md

 * binauralTracking.m -- An addition of binaural tracking was added based on SCAT model.
 It's a demo for how a active sonar model can find the right target.

 *(updated on 6/23/2020)*:
-* ClutterRejection_dolClick.m -- Clutter rejection example for dolphin clicks
+* clutterRejection_dolClick.m -- Clutter rejection example for dolphin clicks

 Each of the four programs will take a few minutes to run.